terop/env-logger/README.md

 logged in.
 There you can register as many authenticators as needed.
 When an authenticator has been registered it can be used on the login page.

-Note that WebAuthn login offers the login challenge for one authenticator at a time so using the authenticator multiple times is needed if multiple authenticators are registered.
-A challenge for the most used authenticator(s) is offered first.

 ## Configuration

 A sample configuration can be found in the `resources/config.edn_sample` file.